RetroDECK/ES-DE/USERGUIDE.md

 Whether to exclude the file from the multi-scraper.
 This is quite useful in order to avoid scraping all the disks for multi-disk games for example.
 There is an option in the scraper settings to ignore this flag, but by default the scraper will respect it.
 Note that the manual single-file scraper will work regardless of whether this flag is set or not.

+**Hide metadata fields**

+This option will hide most metadata fields in the gamelist view.
+The intention is to be able to hide the fields for situations such as general folders (Multi-disk, Cartridges etc.) and configuration files and similar (e.g. SETUP.EXE or INSTALL.BAT for DOS games).
+It could also be used on the game files for multi-disk games where perhaps only the .m3u playlist should have any metadata values.
+The only fields shown with this option enabled are the game name and description.
+Using the description it's possible to write some comments regarding the file or folder, should you want to.
+It's still possible to display game images and videos with this setting enabled.

 **Launch command**

 Here you can override the launch command for the game, for example to use a different emulator than the default for the game system.
 Very useful for MAME/arcade games.